Go for it! Take action!

 Lose/gain weight.
 If we want to lose weight, there are certain foods you need to remove from your diet.
 We don’t have to wait to do that; we can start now.
 It could be as easy as drinking one less soda today.
 The idea is to take control of your day and make choices that change your future.

 Eat your lunch outside.
 Do you eat your lunch at your desk?
-Instead of staying inside for your lunch break, take twenty minutes and go for a walk or even a short jog.
-Getting some fresh air will help do you well and clear your mind.
+Take your lunch out and go for a twenty-minute walk or even a short jog.
+Getting fresh air will help clear your mind and provide many other health benefits.
 Find some local parks near your place of employment.
-If you are looking for inspiration of where to get outside and you live in the Pensacola Bay area check out our article 5 Popular Places To Run, Walk, or Bike.
+If you are looking for inspiration for where to get outside and you live in the Pensacola Bay area, check out our article 5 Popular Places To Run, Walk, or Bike.

 I think you get the idea!
-Not all disruptions to our daily routines are bad.
-Sometimes those disruptions just want to wake you up to get you start truly living.
-It’s your opportunity to go against the grain and to become more than a spectator!
+Now it’s your opportunity to go against the grain and to become more than a spectator!

 Ready, Set, Go!